spectrocloud/librarium/content/docs/06-integrations/00-metallb.md

 - When using the Border Gateway Protocol (BGP), one or more BGP-capable routers are required.

-- When using the L2 operating mode, Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) traffic on port 7946 must be allowed between nodes, as required by the [Hashicorp memberlist](https://github.com/hashicorp/memberlist).
+- When using the L2 operating mode, Transmission Control Protocol (TCP) and User Datagram Protocol (UDP) traffic on port 7946 must be allowed between nodes, as required by the [HashiCorp memberlist](https://github.com/hashicorp/memberlist).
 You can configure other port as needed.

 ## Parameters